Sigurre/Kickstart/Module_1/1.2_GIT/README.md

 # Resources

-There's a lot of stuff that GIT can do, and even though it's conceptually simple it's complicated in practice.
-When in doubt, refer to the [GIT documentation](https://git-scm.com/doc) as well as [Github's docs](https://docs.github.com/en).
+There's a lot of stuff that Git can do, and even though it's conceptually simple it's complicated in practice.
+When in doubt, refer to the [Git documentation](https://git-scm.com/doc) as well as [GitHub's docs](https://docs.github.com/en).

-A dead simple overview of how GIT works can be found at [git - the simple guide](https://rogerdudler.github.io/git-guide/)
+A dead simple overview of how Git works can be found at [git - the simple guide](https://rogerdudler.github.io/git-guide/)